AdoptOpenJDK/adoptopenjdk-getting-started-kit/intermediate-steps/openjdk8_sonarqube_steps.md

 $ cd ../hotspot
 ```

-Download and install Sonar C/C++ plugin (github: https://github.com/wenns/sonar-cxx) and then download the sonar-project.properties and place it in the hotspot folder, and run the below command:
+Download and install Sonar C/C++ plugin on [github](https://github.com/wenns/sonar-cxx) and then download the sonar-project.properties and place it in the hotspot folder, and run the below command:

 ```
 $ sonar-runner